-According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues were in arrears as at 31 March 2024 for a period of more than six months from the date they became payable, except as mentioned below:
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Service Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues were in arrears as at 31 March 2025 for a period of more than six months from the date they became payable, except as mentioned below:

-Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI Hotels (Gurgaon) Private Limited for the year ended 31 March 2024 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI Hotels (Gurgaon) Private Limited for the year ended 31 March 2025 (Continued)

-Name of the statute Nature of the dues Amount (INR million) Period to which the amount relates Due date Date of payment Central Goods and Services Tax Act, 2017 and State Goods and Services Tax Act, 2017 Interestliabi lity on Goods and Services Tax 0.13 April 2022 to August 2022 20 September 2022 Not yet Paid The Employees' Provident Fund and Miscellaneous Provisions Act, 1952 Provident Fund 0.12 March 2019 15 April 2019 Not yet Paid
+Name of the statute Nature of the dues Amount (INR in million) Period to which the amount relates Due date Date of payment Central Goods and Services Tax Act, 2017 and State Goods and Services Tax Act, 2017 Interest liability on Goods and Services Tax 0.13 April 2022 to August 2022 20 September 2022 Not yet Paid The Employees' Provident Fund and Miscellaneous Provisions Act, 1952 Provident Fund 0.12 March 2019 15 April 2019 Not yet Paid

-- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to Goods and Services Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender.
-As at 31 March 2024, the Company also has interest free loan amounting to INR 623.11 million from SAMHI Hotels Limited ("Holding Company"), repayable at the option of the Company and accordingly classified as "Other equity".
-As this loan is repayable at the option of the Company, there has been no default in repayment thereof. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) According to the information and explanations given to us by the management, the Company has not obtained any term loans during the year.
-Accordingly, clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has used funds raised on shortterm basis aggregating to INR 28.80 million for long-term purposes. - (e) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2024.
-Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as Page 8 of 13 defined under the Act) during the year ended 31 March 2024.
-Accordingly, clause 3(ix)(f) of the Order is not applicable.
+- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to Goods and Service Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender.
+As at 31 March 2025, the Company also has interest free loan amounting to INR 582.61 million from SAMHI Hotels Limited ("Holding Company"), repayable at the option of the Company and accordingly classified as "Other equity".
+As this loan is repayable at the option of the Company, there has been no default in repayment thereof. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has used funds raised on shortterm basis aggregating to INR 61.73 million for long-term purposes. - (e) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2025.
+Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2025.
+Accordingly, clause 3(ix)(f) of the Page 9 of 13